swanysimon/Dotfiles/README.md

     the `ublock_origin-block_youtube_overlays.txt` file as a filter to prevent the end of video overlays from appearing on YouTube.

+  - To get Firefox is a barebones, mostly working condition, do the following:

+      - Install uBlock Origin.
+Import the `ublock_origin-block_youtube_overlays.txt` file as a filter to prevent the end of video overlays from appearing on YouTube.

+      - Install Tree Style Tabs.

+      - Go to `about:config` and set
+        `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`.

+      - Navigate to `Help -> Troubleshooting Information` and use that to find your profile directory.
+Navigate to that directory in the terminal and then run:

+        ```
+        mkdir chrome
+        cd chrome
+        ln -s $DOTFILES_DIR/chrome/userChrome.css userChrome.css
+        ```

 [Homebrew]: https://brew.sh
 [JetBrains]: https://www.jetbrains.com
 [GitHub keys]: https://github.com/settings/keys